hazelcast/hazelcast-cpp-client/README.md

                 }
 ```

+In a transaction, operations will not be executed immediately.
+Their changes will be local to the `TransactionContext` until committed.
+However, they will ensure the changes via locks.

+For the above example, when `map.put` is executed, no data will be put in the map but the key will be locked against changes.
+While committing, operations will be executed, the value will be put to the map and the key will be unlocked.

+The isolation level in Hazelcast Transactions is `READ_COMMITTED` on the level of a single partition.
+If you are in a transaction, you can read the data in your transaction and the data that is already committed.
+If you are not in a transaction, you can only read the committed data.

 ## 7.5.
 Distributed Events

 This chapter explains when various events are fired and describes how you can add event listeners on a Hazelcast C++ client.
 These events can be categorized as cluster and distributed data structure events.